zaydn4321/build-for-good/README.md

 # build-for-good
-this for all the dogs
+This is our submission for the build-for-good hackathon.